PlatONnetwork/docs/docs/JS-SDK.md

 * `transactionIndex` - `Number`: Integer of the transaction’s index position the event was created in.
 * `transactionHash` 32 Bytes - `String` Hash of the transaction this event was created in.
 * `blockHash` 32 Bytes - `String`: Hash of the block this event was created in. null when it’s still pending.
-* `blockNumber` - `Number`: The block number this log was created in. null when still pending.
+* `blockNumber` - `Number`: The block number this log was created in. null when it's still pending.
 * `raw.data` - `String`: The data containing non-indexed log parameter.
 * `raw.topics` - `Array`: An array with max 4 32 Byte topics, topic 1-3 contains indexed parameters of the event.